docker/docs/docker-for-mac/docker-toolbox.md

 title: Docker for Mac vs. Docker Toolbox
 ---

-If you already have an installation of Docker Toolbox, please read these topics first to learn how Docker for Mac and Docker Toolbox differ, and how they can coexist.
+If you already have an installation of Docker Toolbox, read these topics first to learn how Docker for Mac and Docker Toolbox differ, and how they can coexist.